Terms and Conditions

 b) You are required to complete a 9 week assignment (10 weeks for Day Camps).

 c) Any requirement to work longer than 9 weeks should be confirmed with your Camp Director prior to the start of your placement.
 Participants taking a Day Camp placement may be required to undertake a 10 week placement due to the time off given during the placement.
 Camp America is required by the US Department of State to keep your SEVIS record updated.
-You are therefore required to keep Camp America informed of any changes to your placement.
+You are therefore required to keep Camp America informed of any changes to your placement re: length of placement.

 18. While on Camp: